BrunoSilvaAndrade/python-config-parser/README.md

   - ip: 192.168.0.11
     timeout: 100
 ```
-This config file as a json would be something like:
+A json config file would be something like:

 ```json
 {